Louisiana Bicycle Accident Attorneys

 There are a number of consequences that result from an injury of this kind.
 Aside from the immediate medical and property expenses, you may be able to seek compensation for past and future loss of wages, pain and suffering, decreased quality of life, emotional suffering, loss of financial support from a parent or spouse, and many other expenses.
 In regards to the many other types of physical, psychological, financial, and emotional damages that can result from a catastrophic injury, Arnold & Itkin LLP is an experienced team of legal representatives who will evaluate your case and work to ensure that you receive due compensation for your injuries, suffering, and losses.

-We have experience handling hundreds of accident cases.
-We are prepared to do whatever it takes to make sure you get the justice you deserve.
-Call (225) 412-6348 to learn if you have a case.
+We have experience handling countless accident cases, and we're prepared to do what it takes to make sure you get the justice you deserve.
+Call (888) 493-1629 to learn more.